Tim-Ganther/checkin-system/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on a live system.

-### Prerequisites
+### Prerequisite

 What things you need to install the software